JayFreemandev/problem_solving_records/LeetCode/DFS&BFS/readme.md

 653, Two Sum IV - Input is a BST
 733, Flood Fill
 783, Minimum Distance Between BST Nodes
-783, Minimum Distance Between BST Nodes
-872, Leaf-Similar Trees  -> 15
+872, Leaf-Similar Trees
-897, Increasing Order Search Tree
+897, Increasing Order Search Tree  -> 15
 938, Range Sum of BST
 965, Univalued Binary Tree
-965, Univalued Binary Tree
-993, Cousins in Binary Tree  -> week
+993, Cousins in Binary Tree
 1022, Sum of Root To Leaf Binary Numbers
-1971, Find if Path Exists in Graph
+1971, Find if Path Exists in Graph  -> week
 2331, Evaluate Boolean Binary Tree

 #### Medium
 695. Max Area of Island
-797. All Paths From Source to Target  -> 21
+797. All Paths From Source to Target
 1038.
 Binary Search Tree to Greater Sum Tree
 1261.
-Find Elements in a Contaminated Binary Tree
+Find Elements in a Contaminated Binary Tree  -> 21
 1302.
 Deepest Leaves Sum
 1315.
 Sum of Nodes with Even-Valued Grandparent
 1448.
-Count Good Nodes in Binary Tree  -> 22
+Count Good Nodes in Binary Tree
 2196.
 Create Binary Tree From Descriptions
 2265.
 Count Nodes Equal to Average of Subtree
 2415.
-Reverse Odd Levels of Binary Tree  -> 23
+Reverse Odd Levels of Binary Tree -> 22

-###### Current DFS/BFS(11/44)
+###### Current DFS/BFS(11/42)